microsoft/finops-toolkit/docs-mslearn/framework/quantify/unit-economics.md

   - If you don't see the data you need in metrics, also check [logs and traces in Azure Monitor](/azure/azure-monitor/overview#data-platform.md).
 It might not be a direct correlation to usage but might be able to give you some indication of usage.
 - Use service-specific APIs to get detailed usage telemetry.
   - Every service uses Azure Monitor for a core set of logs and metrics.
 Some services also provide more detailed monitoring and utilization APIs to get more details than are available in Azure Monitor.
 Explore [Azure service documentation](/azure) to find the right API for the services you use.
-- Using the data you've collected, quantify the percentage of usage coming from each unit.
+- Using the data you collected, quantify the percentage of usage coming from each unit.
   - Use pricing and usage data to facilitate this effort.
-It's typically best done after [Data ingestion and normalization](../understand/ingestion.md) due to the high amount of data required to calculate accurate unit costs.
+It's typically best to do after [Data ingestion and normalization](../understand/ingestion.md) due to the high amount of data required to calculate accurate unit costs.
   - Some amount of usage isn't mapped back to a unit.
 There are several ways to account for this cost, like distributing based on those known usage percentages or treating it as overhead cost that should be minimized separately.

 <br>

 ## Building on the basics

-- Automate any aspects of the unit cost calculation that haven't been fully automated.
+- Automate any aspects of the unit cost calculation that aren't fully automated.
 - Consider expanding unit cost calculations to include other costs, like external licensing, on-premises operational costs, and labor.
-- Build unit costs into business KPIs to maximize the value of the data you've collected.
+- Build unit costs into business KPIs to maximize the value of the data you collected.

 <br>